-The registered PTC can conduct only "connected trust business", and for these purposes the relevant consideration is whether the settlors/contributors of the property subject to the trusts of which the PTC is the trustee are all "connected persons" as defined in the PTC Regs.
-The concept of "connected persons" covers both individuals and companies, and includes various family relationships and relationships between companies in a group and with their shareholders.
+trusts of which the PTC is the trustee are all "connected persons" as defined in the PTC Regs.
+The concept of "connected persons" covers both individuals, companies and includes various family relationships and relationships between companies in a group and with their shareholders.
 As a rule of thumb, PTCs established to act as trustee of one or more trusts for a particular family will have no difficulty satisfying the connected trust business requirement.
-Unlicensed PTCs must keep at their registered office in Cayman in relation to the trusts of which they are trustee: up to date copies of the documents recording the terms of the trusts, the details of the trustees, contributors and beneficiaries receiving distributions from the trust, and any instruments varying the terms of the trusts.
+Unlicensed PTCs must keep at their registered office in Cayman in relation to the trusts of which they are trustee available for inspection by CIMA: up to date copies of the documents recording the terms of the trusts; the details of the trustees, contributors and beneficiaries receiving distributions from the trust; details of the settlor and any protector and / or enforcer; any instruments varying the terms of the trusts; and the financial and transactional records of the PTC and its connected trust business.